-This fine cantata is based upon Christ's words of farewell.
-A hundred years ago Schweitzer noticed what he labelled Bach's frequently used 'step motives', usually to be found in a heavy, regular tread in the bass.
+This cantata is based upon Christ's words of farewell.
+Over a hundred years ago Schweitzer noticed what he labelled Bach's frequently used 'step motives', usually to be found in a heavy, regular tread in the bass.
 It was, of course, very much a feature of the late baroque style, certainly not restricted to Bach's compositions, to make use of a solid, marching, striding bass.
 It therefore comes as no surprise to find Bach employing it to depict explicit imagery whenever the text suggests it.

 However, although Schweitzer (vol 2, p 333) particularly notes this in the first movement, he does not explore the fact that much of the entire cantata makes use of, or is based upon, the imagery of walking, moving and treading.
 It is a leit motive used as a unifying structural device as well as an obvious image which the congregation, one guesses, would be expected to recognise.

 The opening aria has Christ singing of his departure----I am leaving but I shall send your Comforter to you.
 The physical activity of movement is represented by the ′stepping′ quavers in the bass line.
-In fact so persistent is this image that every single bar of the aria (until the last) is made up of quavers in the bass line, sometimes broken (as if the one departing were to pause a moment, perhaps in thought) otherwise continuous.
+In fact so persistent is this image that every single bar of the aria (until the last) is made up of quavers in the bass line, sometimes broken (as if the one departing were to pause a moment, perhaps in thought) but otherwise continuous.

 Even at the intermediate cadence points Bach maintains this consistency and there can be little doubt that the intention is to strongly suggest the actions of walking and pacing.